bagder/http3-explained/en/criticism.md

 ## This is too small of an improvement

-That's not really a critique but an opinion.
+That is not really a critique but an opinion.
 Maybe it is, and maybe it is too little of an improvement so close in time since HTTP/2 was shipped.

 HTTP/3 is likely to perform much better in packet loss-ridden networks, it